chrishic/AWS-certs/professional/solutions-architect/data-stores.md

 		- can scale out and scale in as demand changes
 		- need to run multiple CPU cores and threads
 		- you need to cache objects (like db queries)
+		- NOT HA
+		- Does *not* support backup/restore
 	- Redis
-		- you need encryption
+		- Supports encryption
 		- HIPAA compliance
-		- support for clustering
+		- Support for clustering for HA
+			- Automatic failover
+			- Replication
 		- complex data types
-		- HA (replication)
 		- pub/sub capability
 		- geospatial indexing
 		- backup and restore